raviqqe/doc/slides/stak/embedding-scheme-in-rust.md

 - A `stak-macro` crate contains `compile_r7rs!` and `include_r7rs!`.
 - A `stak-compiler` crate contains a `compile_r7rs` function which runs compiler bytecodes and a VM for it to compile another Scheme program.
-  - The crate has no dependency on another Scheme interpreter.
+  - The crate is not dependent on another Scheme interpreter.

 ---